Salty Bollix

 Peter Wicked

 Retired Navy officer, historian, and apparently first-time reader "Timonier" writes to inform me that I've screwed up in numerous places, which was my big clue that he is a first-time reader.
+Otherwise he would have been better prepared.

-Turns out that the U.S. Navy didn't use three-pounder long guns, though he supposes maybe someone used some swivels of that caliber.
-Also he thinks the Tomahawk's accommodations are "positively luxurious," among other quibbles.
 I would point out that she is a converted merchantman, not a man-of-war, but it would be churlish to argue with a guy who counts Christopher McKee and John Harland as cronies and knows more than I do anyway.
+I should have made it clearer that Tomahawk and its equipment were cobbled together with whatever was on hand and not wanted elsewhere.

 Besides which, he's "still in Chapter Nine," which I take to mean he hasn't finished with me yet.